lyndon025/playtested/src/content/article/indianajonesgreatcircle.md

 game: Indiana Jones and the Great Circle
 ---

-**Indiana Jones and the Great Circle** initially raised some skepticism for me because of its first-person perspective, especially compared to the third-person action-adventure games like Uncharted that I prefer.
+**Indiana Jones and the Great Circle** initially raised some skepticism for me because of its first-person perspective, I really thought I wont like it because of the first person view, because i played Uncharted and Tomb Raider and I wanted those kind of games.
+I thought I knew better.
 However, I was proven wrong, as the first-person viewpoint here works remarkably well, creating a more immersive and personal experience that brings you closer to Indy’s world.

 ## Pros
 - 🕵️ Engaging first-person puzzles that feel natural and rewarding